-What image comes to mind when you think of a drug addict?
-Do you picture someone smoking crack or shooting heroin?
-You'd be wrong.
-A typical drug abuser could easily be your next-door neighbor, the teen who babysits your kids, or the grandmother you chat with at the grocery store.
-That's because drug abusers could be abusing the medication they bought at the local pharmacy.
+What image comes to mind when you think of someone addicted to a drug?
+A typical drug user could easily be your next-door neighbor, the teen who babysits your kids, or the grandmother you chat with at the grocery store.
+That's because they could be dependent on alcohol, or a drug reputed to give them energy to study all night, or a drug their friends raved about -- even the pain or anxiety medication they bought at the local pharmacy.

 About 7 million Americans abuse prescription drugs, according to the last available statistics.
 That is far more than the number of people who abused crack cocaine, ecstasy, and heroin combined.

 Most people don't become addicted to the prescription drugs they take.
 But there are many who are getting drugs without a prescription or using prescription drugs to get high.
 It's especially common among young people.
 In fact, according to government estimates, prescription drug abuse is second only to marijuana use among 12 to 17-year-olds.
 Abuse of prescription pain relievers also appears to be on the rise among people of all ages, educational levels and ethnicities.